-A chief technology officer examines the long and short term needs of your organisation and then invests in new technology or updates and redesigns old technology to meet those needs.
-This way, your company can effectively reach internal objectives and create products that meet consumer demands and provides value.
+Chief Technology Officer (CTO) examines the long and short-term needs of your organization and then invests in new technology or updates and redesigns old technology to meet those needs.
+This way, your company can effectively reach internal objectives and create products that meet consumer demands and provide value.

 Can I outsource a CTO?

-An outsourced CTO position usually acts as a manager for your company’s technologies, engineers, IT support and tech partners.
-He also helps to identify risks in company cybersecurity systems and ensure that your company’s services and products meet with the right regulations.
-The answer, therefore, is Yes, you can outsource a CTO.
+An outsourced CTO position usually acts as a manager for your company’s technologies, engineers, IT support, and tech partners.
+He can help to identify risks in company cybersecurity systems and ensure that your company’s services and products are up to required standards.
+The answer, therefore, is Yes, you can outsource CTO.
 But should you?

-Let’s look at the views for and against outsourcing a CTO.
+Let’s look at the views for and against CTO outsourcing.

-The main argument for outsourcing your CTO position is the experience.
+The main argument for CTO outsourcing is the experience.
 Nothing beats real-life experience from someone who has a clear picture of the technological space and can give you an unbiased view of your service or product as a whole.
-This person will;
+This person will:

-Ensure your business and technological strategies are aligned with the same end goal in mind.
+- Ensure your business and technological strategies are aligned

-Provide in-depth advise on technical issues to help inform the decision-making process for stakeholders.
+- Provide in-depth advice on tech stack and technical issues to help inform the decision-making process for stakeholders

-Define a clear roadmap for your business.
+- Define a clear roadmap for your management and developer teams.
 Where you’re starting from and where you’re headed in the long run.

-Create short and long term goals for the business to ensure everyone has a clear direction.
+- Define short-term and long-term goals for the business to ensure everyone has a clear direction.

-Review and analyse your IT department and advise on how to increase productivity.
+- Review and analyze your IT department, company's technologies and advise on how to increase productivity.

-Supervise and lead the recruitment process for your IT department.
+- Supervise and lead the tech team recruitment process.